Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 Like straight preferred stock is not a real instrument outside of like financials and a few other weird places.

-And they're like, we're going to sell billions of dollars of preferred stock because essentially it's like borrowing money perpetually at call it 9%,
+And they were like, we're going to sell billions of dollars of preferred stock because essentially it's like borrowing money perpetually at call it 9%,

 10% interest